ranaroussi/qtpylib/docs/source/reports.rst

 Reporting Web App / API
 =======================

-QTPy comes with a basic reporting web app where you can monitor your trade history and open positions.
+QTPy-Lib comes with a basic reporting web app where you can monitor your trade history and open positions.
 While the web app is running, it also exposes a simple REST API for fetching trades, market data, etc to create your own application.

 .. note::
-    Since QTPy relies on Interactive Brokers for pretty much everything, it's recommended that you create a second user for your IB account and use it to login to TWS on your computer or Phone.
+    Since QTPy-Lib relies on Interactive Brokers for pretty much everything, it's recommended that you create a second user for your IB account and use it to login to TWS on your computer or Phone.
 There you can see the trades made by